amirHHP/mirzabenevis2/README.md

 ## Usage

 1. Join a Google Meet session
+2. Go to setting and turn caption on
+3. Select languages that talk in meet
-2. The extension will automatically start capturing captions
+4. The extension will automatically start capturing captions
-3. View your meeting logs by clicking the extension icon
+5. View your meeting logs by clicking the extension icon
-4. Use the copy and export features to save your meeting logs
+6. Use the copy and export features to save your meeting logs

 ## Development